dotnet-websharper/docs/Remoting-CSharp.md

 Remote annotated methods can be abstract or virtual.
 The instance that you provide by `AddHandler` can be of a subclass of the type in the first argument.
-This way you can have parts of server-side RPC functionality undefined in a library, and have them implemented in
+This way you can have parts of server-side RPC functionality undefined in a library, and have them implemented in your web project for better separation of concerns.

 ### Client-side customization

+If you want to change the URL that remoting calls target by default, set the value at the `WebSharper.Remoting.EndPoint` property at the startup of your client-side code.

-You can customize how RPC methods are called from the client-side code by writing a class implementing the `WebSharper.Remoting.IRemotingProvider` interface, then adding a `RemotingProvider` attribute on the remote method with the custom remoting provider type as argument.
+You can You can further customize how RPC methods are called from the client-side code by writing a class implementing the customize how RPC methods are called from the client-side code by writing a class implementing the `WebSharper.Remoting.IRemotingProvider` interface, then adding a `RemotingProvider` attribute on the remote method with the custom remoting provider type as argument.

-The `IRemotingProvider` provider has 4 methods for implementing synchronous, asynchronous (Task and F# Async), and send calls.
+The `IRemotingProvider` provider has 4 methods for implementing synchronous, asynchronous (Task and F# Async), and send calls: `Sync`, `Task`, `Async`, `Send` respectively.
 You have to implement only the methods that your RPC methods will be using depending on their signatures.

 The `RemotingProvider` attribute can be also used on classes and assemblies, overriding client-side remote handling for all RPC methods found in their scope.

+The default implementation used is `WebSharper.Remoting.AjaxRemotingProvider`.

 ### Communication Protocol